FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 Note that in presence of short trial results, the comparibility between the load classification and the Conditional Throughput is only partial.
-The Conditional Throughput still comes from a good long trial, but a load higher than the Relevant Lower Bound may also compute to a good value.
+The Conditional Throughput still comes from a full-length low-loss trial, but a load higher than the Relevant Lower Bound may also compute to a low-loss value.

 ## Trials with Longer Duration